- Date : 15/03/2017

 - Individual’s location (metro or non-metro, which tier city).

-HRA is taken as the minimum of any of the following three components, depending on the individual’s salary structure:
+HRA allowance is taken as the minimum of any of the following three components, depending on the individual’s salary structure:

 - Amount received as HRA from the employer